 8.2 It shall have a suitable protection for the valve.

-8.3 Safety device shall not be provided (see IS 5903).
+8.3 Safety device, if provided, shall be properly maintained (see IS 5903).

 8.4 The colour of the paint on the cylinders (see IS 4379) shall always be maintained by periodically repainting them.